MariamRukhaia/MealMatch-Recipe-Recommendation-App/README.md

 ## 💡 What We Built

 MealMatch was developed as a **HackNYU hackathon prototype** exploring how recipe discovery can account for both personal dietary needs and ingredients already available at home.

-Rather than recommending recipes using only a cuisine or keyword, MealMatch combines multiple criteria to narrow results and bridges recipe discovery with grocery planning by identifying the ingredients the user still needs.

 The project demonstrates experience with: